-Only about 40 paintings have definitely been credited to Johannes Vermeer, but they are enough to establish him as one of the more original and innovative painters of his time, second only to Rembrandt.
-He was a master at depicting the way light illuminates objects and in the rendering of materials.
+Only about 40 paintings have been credited to Johannes Vermeer, but they are enough to establish him as one of the more original and innovative painters of his time, second only to Rembrandt Van Rijn.
+Vermeer was a master at painting clothes and garments but especially how he illuminated his subjects and objects in natural light.

 A Girl, A Pearl, A Secret.

 Vermeer should not be considered a portraitist, as he cannot be strictly considered a landscape painter.
 Nonetheless, his work includes such splendid examples of portraits, still lifes, and landscapes that they alone are enough to guarantee him a place of honor in each of these genres.
 With perfect grace and tact, Vermeer delves into the secrets of the female soul.
 Vermeer's female figures have given rise to a great deal of speculation in an attempt to identify them as his wife, sister, or other relatives.
 The classic example is the Girl with a Pearl Earring.
 Although the girl remains unidentified, she has become the symbol of Vermeer's work.
 This is a painting of great precision and freshness, in which the light penetrates the pigment, seeming to give it an inner warmth and bringing it to life with details like the pearl earring gleaming n the girl's ear.